Everything I Never Told You: Awards

 The novel won the Amazon Book of the Year Award in 2014, beating out works by Stephen King and Hilary Mantel.
-It also received the 2015 Massachusetts Book Award, the American Library Association's 2015 Alex Award, the Asian/Pacific Librarians Association Award for Literature (Adult Fiction), and the Medici Book Club Prize, and was a finalist for the Ohioana Book Awards, The John Creasy/New Blood Dagger Award. and the VCU/Cabell First Novelist Award.
+It also received the 2015 Massachusetts Book Award, the American Library Association's 2015 Alex Award, the Asian/Pacific Librarians Association Award for Literature (Adult Fiction), and the Medici Book Club Prize.
+It was a finalist for the Ohioana Book Awards, The John Creasy/New Blood Dagger Award. and the VCU/Cabell First Novelist Award.

 Critical reception

-According to the review aggregator website Bookmarks Everything I Never Told You received rave reviews.
 Writing for The New York Times, Alexander Chee described the novel as "a deep, heartfelt portrait of a family struggling with its place in history, and a young woman hoping to be the fulfillment of that struggle."
 Similarly Mark Lawson of The Guardian praised the author's debut novel, writing "Ng brilliantly depicts the destruction that parents can inflict on their children and on each other."
 The review concludes with Lawson noting, "Everything I Never Told You ranks with acute novels of family psycho-pathology such as Jane Hamilton's A Map of the World and Laura Lippman's What the Dead Know."
 Kirkus Reviews noted "Ng's emotionally complex debut novel sucks you in like a strong current and holds you fast until its final secrets surface."

-Live-action adaptation
+Adaptation

 The book's rights were optioned by LD Entertainment.
-Oscar-nominated producer Michael De Luca was attached to produce with Julia Cox attached to adapt the screenplay.
+Oscar-nominated producer Michael De Luca was attached to produce, with Julia Cox attached to adapt the screenplay for a feature film.
 In December 2018, Julia Roberts was attached to play the lead female role by the book's author.